Why you might see a sadder, pricier pumpkin patch selection this year - NewsBreak

 Because it’s been such a challenging year, Marble said pumpkin patches are probably going to be in short supply of certain types of pumpkins, like the popular Blanco variety (the round, white ones) and smaller, ornamental pumpkins and squash.

 The devastating drought in California has also forced her pumpkin patch to source pumpkins from farther away, in Oregon.
-It’s typically too wet to grow quality pumpkins there, Marble said, but the state also had a year that was much drier than average, so they saw an abundant crop.Fall Foliage Tracker for New York State and Finger Lakes region
+It’s typically too wet to grow quality pumpkins there, Marble said, but the state also had a year that was much drier than average, so they saw an abundant crop.Read Next: Pumpkins at Callaway makes for a non-spooky fall family outing

 The lower supply — and for pumpkin patches like Mr. Bones, the increased cost of transporting pumpkins from Oregon — will mean higher prices on pumpkins.
 That’s especially true for specialty pumpkins like colorful varieties, Marble said, because they are in shortest supply this year.